seltzered/fava-classy-portfolio/readme.md

 It's recommended (though not required) to use this extension along with the [beancount metadata spray plugin](https://github.com/seltzered/beancount-plugins-metadata-spray) to ease with tagging multiple accounts with portfolio metadata.

 An example file is available at https://github.com/seltzered/fava-classy-portfolio-demo.

+## Compatibility with Fava
+This currently works with [fava 1.19](https://github.com/beancount/fava).
+Since this extension depends on internal fava API's compatibility may change.

 ## Usage